National Hispanic Recognition Program (NHRP)

 - Achieve a cumulative grade point average (GPA) of 3.0 or higher by the end of your junior year.

-Your high school counselor will provide your junior year cumulative GPA and verify your ethnicity designation.
+Your application will require a school official to provide your GPA and confirm your ethnicity designation.

 NHRP Important Dates

 - Students take the PSAT/NMSQT.
 Be sure to mark yourself as Hispanic/Latino on your PSAT/NMSQT answer sheet!